 Chattanooga State's Engineering & Information Technologies Department has forged a number of unique partnerships designed to provide training for the local workforce that will qualify them for high-tech positions available in the Greater Chattanooga area.
 By combining hands-on training experience with classroom instruction, students are successfully completing their course of study and finding jobs in their chosen career.

-Many of the programs in the Engineering Technology Division are accredited by ABET, a nonprofit organization which provides assurance the program of study meets standards established by industry.
+Many of the programs in the Engineering Technology Division are accredited by the Accreditation Board for Engineering & Technology (ABET), a nonprofit organization which provides assurance the program of study meets standards established by industry.
+These include: